ml7943/home-sales-challenge/README.md

 ## Assignment Overview

 The task involves performing various analyses and answering specific questions using PySpark SQL functions.
-Below are the main steps covered in this notebook:
+Below are the main steps covered in this project:

 1. **Data Ingestion:** Reading the `home_sales_revised.csv` data into a Spark DataFrame.
 2. **Creating a Temporary Table:** Creation of a temporary table named `home_sales`.